vgteam/vg/README.md

     cd vg
     . ./source_me.sh && make

-Note that static binaries cannot yet be built for Mac.
+**Note that static binaries cannot yet be built for Mac.**

+Note: vg has been shown to build on Mac with GCC versions 4.9, 5.3, and 6.

 ##### using Homebrew